eseverett/CXLS_Interlocks_Docs/docs/source/testing_documentation/Laser-1.rst

 #.
 The Vault-1 Control VIEWMARQ only displays :green:`LASER SAFE`.

 #.
-The Vault-1 beacon stacks show only green LEDs on.
+The Vault-1 beacon stacks show only :green:`green` LEDs on.

     - Vault-1 Control
     - Vault-1 east wall